mtask/vulnerableapp/readme.md

 - Open cmd/terminal

-- Navigate to folder where you downloaded this app and run:
+- Navigate to code folder where you cloned or extracted this repository and run:

 `python app.py`